SpringSpree: iRA

+winner is decided by the crowd.

 Allure

 Spring spree boasts of Allure a competition for the fashionista of India.
 2011 saw a faceoff between the host and SRM, Chennai.

 The competition is judged by people matching up to the level of glamour that it provides.
 Usually the judges are models, actresses or others related to the fashion world.
 Spring Spree 2010 and 2011 saw judges like Rakhi Sharma and Mahima Sandoval (Miss Spain 2009 contestant) as judges.

 In 2013 it was judged by TIA KAR and in 2014 by Sobhita Dhulipala.
 Eyetex Dazzler will be sponsoring Allure for 2015.

 Tear It Up

 B’boying crews across India are invited to compete with each other in this Spotlight event.
 Popular crews like Freak N’ Style have graced the occasion.
 Tear it Up generally sees participation from five to six colleges every year and has been part of Spring Spree for more than five years.
 In 2014 the winner of the world B'boying championship judged the competition.